It’s was the closest I’ve been to surviving a tornado & I did it in a 69 Ford Super Van in board shorts and pink Havanas next to a girl in a bikini.

 This worked for roughly ten seconds until the handles came off in her hands and the roof went blasting back up into the air.

 I find that it’s at that last possible moment when all hope seems lost and there are but no other options then to succumb to the world, if you pause for just a moment the solution presents itself.
 In this case the solution was the largest, oldest black tow truck, stacked with three Mexican angles.

 I for one am not to keen on religion, Angels, or acts of God.
-Though I am more then happy when miracles present themselves.
+Though in that moment I had been part of an act of god, announced my new faith and prayed on it and seen three of the Seven Spanish Angels Willie Nelson had been singin about and am more then welcoming when miracles present themselves.
 This tow truck stopped, the three locals then proceeded to asses the situation further then offer assistance.
 I’d now completely forgot all Spanish I’d learned and could not communicate a word.
 So naturally they took over the situation.

 Like trained navy seals the next 3 minutes were a flurry of rescue activity.
 One jumped in the van, helping to pull the roof down, finally we slammed it back down and the other two began to lasso the roof to the mirrors and around the van.
 Through the blasting wind and all the activity I could hear this man and Jill both yelling.
 Finally I realise we had closed his fingers in the roof and we had to untie then reseal the roof once he was free, woops!